mercwar/Navigator-GitHub-Academy/app/10-github-desktop.md

 > **Architect's Note:** Many professional engineers use a hybrid approach.
 They rely on GitHub Desktop for high-level monitoring, diff review, and routine commits, while keeping a terminal open to execute complex, granular commands when the project state requires a deeper level of surgical precision.

-Are you deciding whether to transition your *Fire-Works* project workflow to a GUI-based approach, or are you looking to teach this tool to a team?

 ---